isabellekiser/Group1Project2/README.md

 The distinction in the location of these accidents highlights different risk profiles and suggests that prevention efforts might need to be tailored accordingly.
 For sober accidents, safety campaigns could focus on high-traffic areas and emphasize defensive driving.
 In the case of under-the-influence accidents, interventions might include promoting the use of ride-sharing services, especially in areas with nightlife establishments, and increasing patrols on secondary roads where such accidents are more prevalent.

 ### Question 2:
-How does the extent of vehicle damage correlate with the severity of injuries sustained by occupants in Maryland, and how might the inclusion of vehicle movement at the time of the crash affect these outcomes?
+__How does the extent of vehicle damage correlate with the severity of injuries sustained by occupants in Maryland, and how might the inclusion of vehicle movement at the time of the crash affect these outcomes?__

+### Importance:
 Analyzing the correlation between the extent of vehicle damage and the severity of injuries sustained by occupants in Maryland is pivotal across many domains.
 Socially, understanding these dynamics can inform public education efforts, emphasizing the importance of vehicle safety features and responsible driving behaviors to reduce injury severity.
 Economically, such insights contribute to more effective allocation of resources, guiding investments in vehicle safety technologies and healthcare infrastructure to minimize the financial burden of accidents on individuals.

 From a public safety standpoint, this analysis enables policymakers to develop evidence-based regulations and initiatives aimed at reducing both the frequency and severity of crashes.
 By identifying patterns where certain types of vehicle movements correlate with more severe injuries, authorities can implement targeted interventions such as traffic calming measures or enhanced enforcement of traffic laws to mitigate these risks.